Irritable Bowel Syndrome: Controlling Symptoms With Diet

 - Fructose.
 This is a sugar found in vegetables and fruit.

-- Sorbitol and xylitol.
+- Sugar alcohols like sorbitol, xylitol, mannitol, and isomalt.
 These are artificial sweeteners found in sugar-free chewing gum, drinks, and other sugar-free sweets.